Testing emergent gravity with mass densities of galaxy clusters

 \section{Theoretical framework}

-The full emergent gravity theory is presented in the \cite{Verlinde:2016toy} and here we point out the main ideas of the EG model as well as present the equation which provides connection between baryon matter distribution of the spherically symmetrical isolated non-dynamical system and the apparent dark matter.
-To do so we adopt the EG description presented in \cite{Tortora:2017uid}.
+In this section we present the main ideas of the EG model \citep{Verlinde:2016toy} as well as the equation that provides the connection between baryon matter distribution of the spherically symmetrical isolated non-dynamical system and the apparent dark matter.
+To do so we adopt the EG description presented in \citet{Tortora:2017uid}.